-Both ordinary resolution and special resolution are important for company meeting so, detail discussion about ordinary and special resolution is given below:
+Both ordinary resolution and special resolution are important for company meeting so, a detail discussion about ordinary and special resolution is given below:

 Section 81(1) of the Companies Act, 1994 provides that a resolution shall be an ordinary resolution when at a general meeting, of which the notice required under this Act has been duly given, the votes cast in favor of the resolution by members exceed the votes cast against the resolution.

 The ordinary resolution is commonly used for ordinary business transacted in the general meeting such as the declaration of dividends, the appointment of an auditor, the adoption of annual accounts, the election of directors, the issue of shares at a discount, the appointment of a secretary, etc.

 Certain items of ‘special business’ also require ordinary resolutions under the Companies Act 1994

 - Increasing or reducing the number of directors within the limits fixed, by the Articles.

 - Approval to the Board of Directors for exercising any of the powers.

 - Appointment of the sole selling Agent.

 Section 87(2) of the Companies Act 1994 provides that a resolution shall be a special resolution when

 - The intention to propose the resolution as a special resolution has been duly specified in the notice calling the General Meeting or other intimation has been given to the members of the resolution;